-The costs of advertising are expensed as incurred according to Statement of Position 93-7, "Reporting on Advertising Costs."
-Advertising costs for the years ended December 31, 2008, 2007 and 2006 were \$21.5 million, \$5.0 million and \$2.6 million, respectively.
+The costs of advertising are expensed as incurred.
+Advertising costs for the years ended December 31, 2009, 2008 and 2007 were \$10.6 million, \$21.5 million and \$5.0 million, respectively.

-General and Administrative, Integration and Other Costs
+General and Administrative, Integration and Other

 General and administrative expenses primarily represent the costs required to support administrative infrastructure.
 In addition, the Company incurs indirect acquisition and business integration costs in connection with its purchase business combinations.
 These costs represent incremental costs that the Company believes would not have been incurred absent the business combinations.
 Major components of these costs include payroll and related costs for employees remaining with the Company on a transitional basis; public relations, advertising and media costs for re-branding of the combined organization; and, consulting and related fees incurred to integrate or restructure the acquired operations.
 Other costs include relocation and restructuring costs incurred in connection with a restructuring which was not contemplated at the time of acquisition.
 These costs are expensed as incurred.